shlokshaha/E-Commerce/README.md

 # E-Commerce Website

-An e-commerce website using Django where users can shop as a guests or registered users.
+An e-commerce website using Django where users can shop as a guests or as registered users.

 ## Tech Stack